mkohler/cython_swig/README.rst

     The slide shows the build process for libadder.
 The names in bold are human-generated files.
 The others are machine-generated. (pause)

-    If you're not familiar with C:

     adder.c is the source code.
 We will look at it next.

     adder.h describes the interface to _adder.c_

-    and libadder.so is the final shared object, ready to be linked with programs and other shared libraries.
+    and libadder.so is the final shared object, ready to be linked with C programs and other shared libraries.

     Now let's look at some code.

 adder.c: add()
 ==============

-adder.c

 .. code-block:: c